Hvalur hf.

 In 1948, the company purchased an American naval base at Hvalfjörður (Whale Fjord) and converted it into a whaling station.
 Norwegian crews were involved in training Icelandic whalers into the early 1950s.

 Whaling fleet

 The company currently operates two whaling ships, Hvalur 8 and Hvalur 9.
-It further owns two more, Hvalur 6 and Hvalur 7, that where never fully repaired following the 1986 Hvalur sinkings.
+It further owns two more, Hvalur 6 and Hvalur 7, that were never fully repaired following the 1986 Hvalur sinkings.